DaneVinson/Nuts/readme.md

 While Squirrel leverages NuGet heavily, your generated Squirrel deployments (`.nupkg` and `RELEASES` files) are not themselves NuGet packages so don't try exposing them through a NuGet feed.
 Simply host Squirrel deployment files exactly as you would any other web resource and set the `PackageUrl` app setting with the URL of their root location.

-Ensure your web server has following two necessary MIME type mappings (example from `web.config`).
+Ensure your web server has following two necessary MIME type mappings (example illustrates setting in web.config).
 The first maps `.nupkg` files to zip.
 The second maps files without extension to plain text.
 The second mapping is required to expose the Squirrel generated file `RELEASES` to reads from a client.

     <system.webServer>
         <staticContent>